Remote Sensing Energy Mechanics

 In remote sensing, light rays (incident energy) bounce off (reflected energy) objects back to the sensor in orbit.
 Actually, this reflected energy is what sensors detect.

-Incident energy is a combination of reflected, absorbed and transmitted energy.
-Different objects on Earth reflect, absorb and transmit different proportions of energy.
+Incident energy is a combination of reflected, absorbed, and transmitted energy.
+Different objects on Earth reflect, absorb, and transmit different proportions of energy.
 This means features have different spectral reflectance.
-The proportion of reflected to incident energy is an object’s spectral reflectance (p).
+The proportion of reflected incident energy is an object’s spectral reflectance (p).
 Incident energy is the sum of these 3 energy types

 Incident Energy Formula:

 Ei = Er + Ea + Et